Jacopown/dotfiles/README.md

 - [ ] Add picom for trasparency and rounded corners [Alacritty](#alacritty)
 - [ ] Add gtk and qt themes
 - [ ] Add volume control in [Alacritty](#alacritty)
+- [ ] Update NeoVim section with a link to a separate .md file with my configuration infos and installation guide.
+[NeoVim](#NeoVim)
+- [x] Update all guides to match new dotfiles structure optimization for stow
 - [x] Add a section for tools and applications I generally use
 - [x] Add nvim config